• Skip to primary navigation

 In the 18th Century, the Venetian Carnevale was known throughout Europe, becoming an institution and a tourist destination.

-and therefore in 1339 it was forbidden to circulate around Venice in masks or Carnival costumes after dark.
+But the transgression and the anarchy resulting from the subversion of all hierarchies in the city began to create many problems: after sundown, mysterious criminals took advantage of their masked anonymity, and therefore in 1339 it was forbidden to circulate around Venice in masks or Carnival costumes after dark.

 The last historical Carnevale di Venezia took place in 1797: with the fall of the Serenissima Republic of Venice came the definitive prohibition of Carnival costumes, with the exception of private parties in the Venetian palazzi and of the Ballo della Cavalchina at Teatro La Fenice.
 The history of the Carnevale di Venezia suffered a complete and abrupt interruption, followed by the gradual extinction of all celebrations connected to it.